mSvcBench/muBench/Docs/Manual.md

 }
 ```

 There are two services (`vertices = 2`), and each service has a single external_service_groups (`external_service_groups=1`).
 For each group, 100 external-services are sequentially called (`seq_len=100`).
 When `seq_len` > `vertices` all external-service of a service group are sequentially called.
 Regarding the weights of the link of the dependency graph, i.e. the calling probabilities, the ServiceGraphGenerator allows using a random (`"model":"random"`) distribution in the range (0,1) for extracting the value of such probabilities or using a constant value for all, as in the example.
-In any, case these probabilities can be fine-tuned a posteriori by editing the produced `servicegraph.json` file.
+In any case, these probabilities can be fine-tuned a posteriori by editing the produced `servicegraph.json` file.

 The configuration in the example provides also the presence of two databases, `sdb1` and `sdb2`. `sdb1` is used by a service with a probability of 0.79, `sdb2` with a probability of 0.01, and in the remaining cases, the service does not use any database.